skyfox69/jsapi/README.md

 - `"date-time"` - `DateTime`
 - `"duration"` - `ActiveSupport::Duration`

-All other formats are only used for documentation.
+All other formats are used for documentation purposes only.

 #### Validation keywords

 The following keywords can be specified to validate parameter values.
 The validation keywords correspond to JSON Schema validations.

 - `:enum` - The valid values.
 - `:max_items` - The maximum length of an array.